Derby Jackpot Mobile Redesign

 We had to figure out a way to unify our desktop and mobile sites a bit better for the users coming from desktop, and onboard new users with a visually pleasing and more usable mobile experience.

-- Unclear, confusing calls to action and CTA button colors on homepage, resulting in drop-off of potential new users
+Unclear, confusing calls to action and CTA button colors on homepage, resulting in drop-off of potential new users

-- Too much dependence on the Back button to move between important pages, such as bet types
+Too much dependence on the Back button to move between important pages, such as bet types

-- Tiny, hard-to-read text in some areas
+Tiny, hard-to-read text in some areas

-- Important navigation hidden in hamburger menu
+Important navigation hidden in hamburger menu

-- Lack of user chat, which is an extremely popular part of the desktop product
+Lack of user chat, which is an extremely popular part of the desktop product

-- Too much dependence on users scrolling down homepage to find important info
+Too much dependence on users scrolling down homepage to find important info

-- Not a clean, modern design—purely functional
+Not a clean, modern design—purely functional

-I determined from months of discussion with users in the desktop site's chat, email feedback, and watching users interact with the site that the most important items to include it were the homepage (with a countdown to the next race), a page for watching the current race, a page to view your most recent bets and their outcomes with a tap, and a chat screen.
+I determined from months of discussion with users in the desktop site's chat, email feedback collected from costumer service, and watching users interact with the site that the most important items to include it were the main homepage button (with a countdown to the next race), a page for watching the current race, a page to view your most recent bets and their outcomes with a tap, and a chat screen that were easily accessible.

 With the new nav bar providing necessary context for where you are in the game site, and the bet types you can choose from above the fold and easy to switch between, it was no longer unclear how to interact with the homepage of the game.

-- Tab navigation between different pages of the app
+Tab navigation between different pages of the app

-- More obvious calls to action
+More obvious calls to action

-- Addition of player chat screen
+Addition of player chat screen

-- Only most important info about current race called out
+Only most important info about current race called out

 Swipe navigation between bet types for easily placing multiple bets

 Individual horse race history expanded/made readable instead of displaying tiny text

 Betting flow more unified with desktop version